oasys-mas/mohito-public/readme.md

 1. Set `policy_eval_outputs` values to policy root paths.
 2. Set `baseline_output_folder` to output folder for Baselines.
-3. Run notebook.
+3. Run the notebook.

 ## Citation

-If you use this work cite you can cite us with this,
+If you use this work please cite us with this,

 ```
 @inproceedings{mohito,